bmampaey/SOLARNET-IDL-client/README.md

 meta_datas = get_metadatas(swap_dataset, limit = 20)
 HELP, meta_datas[0]

+; It is important to pass a limit value if you suspect that get_metadatas will return a lot of information (some datasets have millions of entries)
+; If you want to process a lot of meta_datas you can use the limit and the offset keywords as such offset = 0 limit = 20
+REPEAT BEGIN
+   meta_datas = get_meta_datas(swap_dataset, OFFSET = offset, LIMIT = limit)
+   PRINT, offset; at each call offset will be increased ; Do some processing with the meta-datas
+ENDREP UNTIL N_ELEMENTS(meta_datas) LT limit

 ; Get some specific meta-datas from the swap dataset (all of it for the 1st January 2011) meta_datas = get_meta_datas(swap_dataset, date_obs={min: '2011-01-01', max: '2011-01-02'})
 FOR i = 0, N_ELEMENTS(meta_datas) - 1 DO PRINT, meta_datas[i].date_obs